vmreyes12/Neighborhood_Analyses/README.md

 ## Methods

 It is recommended to run this script as a python notebook.
 The script can be run as an stand along script, but there will be a fair amount of editing needed beforehand.
 Nonetheless, if you choose to run it as a script, be sure to make all the edits provided in the instructions before hand.
+Additionally, you need to structure your directories appropriately or the code may break.
+The directory structure of the files provided here will be valid for the code within the code itself.

 ### 1. Download genomes
 The first two cells of the notebook will allow you to download genomes to your directory.
 Make sure you use the directory structure in the repository.